7 Reasons Your Book Isn’t Selling: Taking a Hard Look at Amazon

 sell books on amazon

 Add your bio and picture.
 Your bio needs to make sense for who your reader market is.
 If you write fiction, how can you sound interesting and dialed in to genre fans?
 If you write non-fiction, don’t just post your resume, be more creative and likable than that.
-Then, head on over to Amazon’s Author Central to add more pizzaz to your Amazon Author Page.
-More on that below.
+With the redo of the Amazon Author Central pages, your bio is much more front and center than it ever was, so be sure to give it a good polish!

 Your Book Pricing isn’t Competitive